 As our superb placement record indicates, this ambitious and exacting curriculum has established the Princeton German department as one of the leading programs in German studies.
 We invite you to explore our website and welcome applications to the program, submitted through the Graduate School.
 Our application deadline is December 15th, 2016.

-For additional information, please contact our Director of Graduate Studies, Brigid Doherty.
+For additional information, please contact our Director of Graduate Studies, Sara S. Poor.